eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-acknowledgements.md

-[Connection targets](basic-connections.html#targets) can be configured to [issue certain acknowledgements automatically](basic-connections.html#target-issued-acknowledgement-label) for each published message of the underlying physical connection (e.g. to a message broker).
+[Connection targets](basic-connections.html#targets) can be configured to [issue certain acknowledgements automatically](basic-connections.html#target-issued-acknowledgement-label) for each twin event, live command or live message published to the underlying physical connection (e.g. to a message broker).

-This can be used in order to automatically issue technical acknowledgements once an [event](basic-signals-event.html) was published to an HTTP endpoint or into a message broker.
+This can be used in order to automatically issue technical acknowledgements once an event, command or message was published to an HTTP endpoint or into a message broker.
 When this target guarantees having processed the event via its protocol (for HTTP for example when a status code `2xx` is returned), a successful acknowledgement is created and returned to the requester.